MethasMP/TicketGuard/README.md

 ## Security and auth

-- Login issues a JWT and stores it in the `JWT_TOKEN` cookie
+- Login issues a JWT stored in the `JWT_TOKEN` cookie
 - Authorization policies:
   - `AdminOnly`
   - `SupportOrAdmin`
 - Anti-forgery validation is applied to mutating endpoints used by the UI
-- Response headers include:
+- Response headers include CSP, `X-Content-Type-Options`, `X-Frame-Options`, and `Referrer-Policy`
-  - CSP
-  - `X-Content-Type-Options`
-  - `X-Frame-Options`
-  - `Referrer-Policy`

 ## Tests